Red Hen Publications

 Although post-DHs that conundrum has almost been eclipsed by the question of why he didn’t mention Mulciber, either.

-All the more so since it had been quite evident since about CoS that Snape has had long associations with Lucius Malfoy.
-Still, although Sirius gave us the information that Malfoy, like Avery, had gotten off on an Imperius defense at the end of VoldWar I, he did not include Malfoy among the future DEs in Snape’s “gang”.
+But the question is all the more confusing since it had been quite evident since about CoS that Snape has had long associations with Lucius Malfoy.
+Yet, although Sirius gave us the information that Malfoy, like Avery, had gotten off on an Imperius defense at the end of VoldWar I, he did not include Malfoy among the future DEs in Snape’s schoolday “gang”.

 So why not?